RoyalIcing/RoyalIcing/2025/electric-bicycles-for-the-mind.md

 Via Copilot learning what I’m likely to write and me learning what Copilot is likely to suggest, I’m able to code more quickly than before.
 Because I have an expectation of what I want written, the output is completely predictable and unsurprising to me.
 I just get it done faster.

-Compare this to when I’ve asked ChatGPT about why objects emit infrared light — a topic I know little about.
+Compare this to when I’ve asked ChatGPT about why objects emit infrared light (what night vision goggles see) — a topic I know little about.
 What it writes for me is quite surprising because I didn’t know exactly what to expect.
 It tells me “Infrared photons are emitted by electrons when they lose energy due to thermal motion.”
 Is this true?
 I‘m not quite sure.

 I‘m staring at concepts like “energy states” and weird symbols and familiar words like “heat” but used in an unfamiliar context.
 Sound familiar?
 I’ve entered a world I don’t really understand.
 The surprise is high, and I‘ve no idea if it’s accurate or what it’s going to say next.
 If I was to change a word there’s a good chance I’ve introduced a mistake.